 - Don a mask.
 If you do not have one with you, the facility will provide a surgical mask.

-- Be escorted to the outdoor visiting area
+- Be escorted to the designated indoor visiting area.

 During your visit, you must: